Missing Children Europe

 Missing Children Europe is an organisation which aims to ensure that every EU member state has the necessary procedures and regulations in place to deal with cases of missing and/or sexually exploited children, and are able to both provide support for the victims, and take steps to prevent future disappearances.
-It is an umbrella organization for 32 NGOs throughout Europe, 23 of which run a 116000 hotline for missing children.
+It is an umbrella organization for 33 NGOs in 27 countries throughout Europe, 32 European countries are running a 116000 hotline for missing children.

 History

 Missing Children Europe was established in 2001 by Child Focus (Belgium), La Mouette (France), Aurora (Italy), Initiative Vermisste Kinder (Germany) and Rat auf Draht (Austria).
 Missing Children Europe gained financial independence in 2008, as it obtained a grant from the European Commission.

 Missing Children Europe was the driving force behind the launch of 116 000, an emergency number which provides immediate support when children go missing.

 Constituent organizations

-The 32 NGOs represented by Missing Children Europe are:
+The 33 NGOs represented by Missing Children Europe are: